python/cpython/Doc/using/configure.rst

 .. cmdoption:: --enable-shared

-   Enable building a shared Python library (default is no).
+   Enable building a shared Python library: "libpython" (default is no).

 .. cmdoption:: --without-static-libpython